spywhere/Javatar/README.md

  - `include` - String
    - This is used to include a rule from repository to itself.
 Very useful when you want to include a rule from another rule.
  - `optional` - Boolean
    - This is used to specified current rule as optional.
-That's mean if this rule is invalid, it will still valid.
+That is mean if this rule is invalid, it will still valid.
 Works same as `?` in RegEx.
  - `multiple` - Boolean
    - This is used to specified current rule as multiple occurrance.
-That's mean this rule will matched multiple times as possible.
+That is mean this rule will matched multiple times as possible.
 Works same as `*` in RegEx.

-`match`, `parse`, `parse_any` and `include` can not be used at the same time (only one per rule).
+`match`, `parse`, `parse_any` and `include` cannot be used at the same time (only one per rule).
 This prevent a problem may cause in later version when reorder a priority.

 ### Validate Grammar
 When you finish create a new language grammar, you might want to check if any of rules are not used or unexists.
 You can validate your grammar by...